Panama Canal Department: First U.S. Army presence

+The 7th Aero Squadron was assigned to several fields during 1917 and 1918, those being Corozal (16 April); Empire (May); Fort Sherman (29 August); Cristobal (March 1918) before finding a permanent home at Coco Walk, which became France Field in May 1918.
+The 3d Observation Group, stationed at France Field, was activated in 1919.
+The Group controlled several Air Service light observation squadrons to protect the Panama Canal area.

 Panama Canal Department

 The Panama Canal Department was created as a separate command of the United States Army on 26 June 1917 by separation from the Eastern Department.
 The department was initially headquartered at Ancón, relocating to Quarry Heights on 1 April 1920.
 It was responsible for the defense of the Canal Zone, including land areas, coastal defenses, harbor defenses, air defenses, and sea defenses within medium bomber range.
 The department was also responsible for the laying, maintaining, and clearing of harbor defense minefields that were to be placed at the canal entrance in event of a war.
 In event of a war, it was to defend against landings at either end of the Canal, coordinating with forces of the United States Navy.

 The department controlled the major land force in the Canal Zone, the Panama Canal Division, which was activated in 1921.
 The division included two infantry brigades: the 19th, responsible for the Atlantic side of the canal, and the 20th, responsible for the Pacific side.
 The department included a separate command, the Panama Coast Artillery District, which was to provide coast defense against seaborne invasion.
 The division was disbanded in 1932.